ClaytonJaksha/lab5/README.md

 #### Observations

 * Reusing previous .c and .h files can make coding faster and modular.
-* Writing fine values onto a screen is difficult.
+* ISRs and Nokia displays may not work together easily.
+Be careful for future projects.
 * Structures and fun and easy to use.
 They enable a group of information to be stored in an organized manner.

 #### Conclusion

-The etch-a-sketch and pong funcitons worked according to specs.
-Army is fully prepared to beat Air Force next week.
+The etch-a-sketch worked according to specs (wel, mostly).
+The Army team is fully prepared to beat everyone ever.

 ## Documentation